 |Study Mode 2017||Duration||Start Date||Location|

-Areas of study in your first year will include financial accounting, management accounting, data analysis and quantitative techniques, the business environment, and business and corporate law.
+Your first year includes the core disciplines of financial accounting, management accounting, an introduction to finance, quantitative techniques for accounting, the business environment, and business and corporate law.
+Modules studied:

 You will learn through a mix of lectures, tutorials, workshops, innovative e-learning techniques and directed self-study.
 As well as our links with the ACCA, you will benefit from regular presentations from guest lecturers representing many aspects of the profession.
 Throughout your course, you will get practical experience of the accounting, auditing, and general software packages you will use after you graduate – another skill to add to your CV.

 Most modules are assessed by a combination of examination and coursework.
 There is a variety of coursework – helping you develop your employability skills through the use of IT, preparing written reports, and giving presentations.

 At the University of South Wales, you can also apply for a one year work placement after your second year of study or short-term placement (up to three months) between your second and third year.
 It’s a great option if you want a mixture of academic and practical learning, teaching and assessment.
 Work placements are offered with a number of organisations, including Atradius – one of the world’s largest credit insurers, Alcatel-Lucent – a global communications industry leader, and the Welsh Government.
 Names like this on your CV will certainly help you stand out from the crowd.

 The University of South Wales’ accounting students have access to a new financial Trading Room including state-of-the-art computer hardware and software, and large plasma screens featuring financial data.
 It delivers breaking news, stock market data and personal finance advice to brokers and dealers the world over.